coderGirlSu/CA-Full-Stack-App/README.md

 - As a user, I want to be able to create a group, so that I can chat with multiple friends at the same time.

+- As a user, I want to be able to add friends to my groups so that I can chat with multiple friends at the same time.

 - As a user, I want to be able to delete a group, so that I can manage group and keep the chat app tidy.

 - As a user, I want to be able to leave a group, so that I no longer receive messages from that group.